Backpacking through Europe in 1994

 Belfast, Northern Ireland

-A British soldier stands guard in front of a courthouse that had been recently bombed by the Irish Republican Army (IRA).
+A British soldier stands guard in front of a courthouse that had been damaged by the IRA.

 My Photographs from today in Dublin and Belfast